You are currently viewing the docs for Dioxus 0.4.3 which is no longer maintained.

 dx serve --hot-reload --platform desktop

-1. Change some code within a rsx or render macro
+1. Change some code within rsx or render macro

 2. Save and watch the style change without recompiling